Aslan11/crypto-trading-agents/README.md

    This instructs it to begin streaming data for every supported pair.
 3. `start_market_stream` spawns a `subscribe_cex_stream` workflow that
    broadcasts each ticker to its `ComputeFeatureVector` child.
-4. The ensemble agent wakes up periodically via a scheduled workflow and analyzes market data to decide whether to trade using `place_mock_order`.
+4. The execution agent wakes up periodically via a scheduled workflow and analyzes market data to decide whether to trade using `place_mock_order`.
 5. Filled orders are recorded in the `ExecutionLedgerWorkflow`.